Chinese women in the Second Sino-Japanese War: Refugees and migration

 Many women in wartime China migrated to different regions, either to escape Japanese soldiers and bombing or disasters such as floods and famine.
-Many women also migrated to escape the Japanese soldiers turning them into comfort woman.
+Many women also migrated to escape the Japanese soldiers enslaving them for sex as comfort women.
 With many of the Chinese women being forced to relocate and others migrating for their safety, this made it difficult accurately quantify them and track their contributions to the war.
 However, leaving one's home was not a smooth process for many women.
 Refugee mothers were responsible for looking after their children, which made it harder to make ends meet along the way to their next destination.
 Additionally, it was dangerous for women to leave their homes as they were sexually vulnerable to soldiers and bandits.
 Some women got pregnant on the way to their next destination.

 For poor women in Chongqing, the mass arrival of refugees in their hometowns drove up prices, making it even more difficult to cover basic needs.
 Women from peasant families in Chongqing could barely make ends meet before the war, so they took on more jobs that sometimes put their lives at risk.

 Wealthy, well-connected women in Chongqing had the means to relocate during the war.
 Amid the Chongqing bombing, wealthy women moved out of Sichuan temporarily and returned home afterward.